hannesm/statmemprof-mirage/README.md

 ## Installation

-statmemprof-mirage can be installed with `opam`, when one of the xxxx-statistical-memprof OCaml switches is installed.
-These switches are available on opam.
-Then you can use the following command:
+For using statmemprof-mirage with Solo5 unikernels, an instrumented ocaml-freestanding is required.
+For compiling statmemprof-mirage, a 4.07.1+statistical-memprof switch is required.

+Then, add the custom opam-repository:

+   opam repo add statmemprof-mirage https://github.com/hannesm/statmemprof-repo

+and install statmemprof-mirage by executing:

    opam install statmemprof-mirage

-If you don't use `opam` consult the [`opam`](opam) file for build instructions.

 ## Usage